-15.43 Where the nature of a transaction displays higher risk characteristics than normal business undertaken for the customer (instructing party), for example, the buyer falls into a higher risk category then the firm should consider undertaking additional due diligence in line with its risk policies.
-Some of the checks firms could undertake (not all of which may be applicable or available in each case) include:
+- 15.55 Where the nature of a transaction displays higher risk characteristics than normal business undertaken for the customer (instructing party), for example, the buyer falls into a higher risk category then the firm should consider undertaking additional due diligence in line with its risk policies.
+Some of the checks firms could undertake (not all of which may be applicable or available in each case) include: - make enquiries as appropriate into the ownership and background of the other parties to the transaction e.g., the beneficiary(ies), agents, shipping lines, taking further steps to verify information or the identity of key individuals as the case demands; - seek information from the instructing party about the frequency of trade and the quality of the business relationships existing between the parties to the transaction.
+This should be documented to assist future due diligence; - check the transaction against warning notices from external public sources, for example the ICC's International Maritime Bureau; - refer the transaction to external agencies specialising in search and validation services in respect of bills of lading, shipping services and commodity prices, for example the ICC Commercial Crime Services; - check details of the source of goods; - check public source information for prices of goods such as commodities where the contract price is significantly different from the market [say 25%] then consider further investigation; - attend and record relationship meetings with the instructing party, visit them by arrangement; - for export letters of credit, refer details to other Group resources on the ground in the country of origin, to seek corroboration. - checks into the verification of shipments after the UCP operation is over, drawn at random from a sample of transactions, across a cross section of the bank's trade finance clients.
+This may help to identify spurious transactions where buyers and sellers act in collusion.

-- make enquiries as appropriate into the ownership and background of the other parties to the transaction e.g., the beneficiary(ies), agents, shipping lines, taking further steps to verify information or the identity of key individuals as the case demands; - seek information from the instructing party about the frequency of trade and the quality of the business relationships existing between the parties to the transaction.
-This should be documented to assist future due diligence; - check the transaction against warning notices from external public sources, for example the ICC's International Maritime Bureau; - refer the transaction to external agencies specialising in search and validation services in respect of bills of lading, shipping services and commodity prices, for example the ICC Commercial Crime Services; - check details of the source of goods; - check public source information for prices of goods such as commodities where the contract price is significantly different from the market [say 25%] then consider further investigation; - attend and record relationship meetings with the instructing party, visit them by arrangement; - for export letters of credit, refer details to other Group resources on the ground in the country of origin, to seek corroboration. - 15.44 The enhanced due diligence should be designed to understand the nature of the transaction, the related trade cycle for the goods involved, the appropriateness of the transaction structure, the legitimacy of the payment flows and what control mechanisms exist. - 15.45 The nature of business and the anticipated transactions as described and disclosed in the initial due diligence stage may not necessarily suggest a higher risk category but if, during the course of any transaction any high risk factors become apparent, this may warrant additional due diligence.
-For example, where third party middlemen or traders use back to back or transferable LCs to conclude offshore deals, or where the buyer is itself a middleman or trader.
+- 15.56 The enhanced due diligence should be designed to understand the nature of the transaction, the related trade cycle for the goods involved, the appropriateness of the transaction structure, the legitimacy of the payment flows and what control mechanisms exist. - 15.57 The nature of business and the anticipated transactions as described and disclosed in the initial due diligence stage may not necessarily suggest a higher risk category but if, during the course of any transaction any high risk factors become apparent, this may warrant additional due diligence.
+For example although these may in some cases be used legitimately where third party middlemen or traders use back to back or transferable LCs to conclude offshore deals, or where the buyer is itself a middleman or trader